Cecco Bravo: Biography

 He was born in Florence.
 He trained with Giovanni Bilivert and Sigismondo Coccapani.
 In the early 1620s he worked in the studio of Matteo Rosselli.

 By 1629, he had his own independent studio.
 His first recorded work is a fresco of the Virgin, St John & Angels (c.
 1628/9; San Marco, Florence) and a painting of Charity (Annunziata of Florence).
 In 1633, he decorated the church of Santissima Annunziata in Pistoia with six lunettes depicting the Life of the Blessed Bonaventura Bonaccorsi, continuing a series begun by Bernardino Poccetti.
 He painted a frieze depicting children’s Games and stories from Orlando Furioso (c.
 1631) for Villa Corsini a Mezzomonte in Impruneta.

 He was commissioned to decorate the library in the Casa Buonarroti of Florence.
 After his depiction of Fame on the ceiling of the library, he became disenchanted with the patron’s excessive instructions, and the panels of illustrious Florentines on the walls were completed by others, including Domenico Puligo and Matteo Rosselli (1636).
 He was commissioned to complete work initiated by Giovanni da San Giovanni (who died after starting) for the Sala degli Argenti in Palazzo Pitti, in a commission shared with Ottavio Vannini and Francesco Furini.
 The frescoes, intended to celebrate Lorenzo de' Medici, were commissioned in 1635 by Ferdinando II de' Medici before his marriage to the daughter of the Duke of Urbino.
-In the south wall, Bravo completed Lorenzo as messenger of peace.
+On the south wall, Bravo completed Lorenzo as messenger of peace.

 Bravo was part of a team that frescoed quadri riportati on the walls of the Oratorio dei Vanchetoni.
 The oratory also contains frescoes by San Giovanni, Pietro Liberi and Baldassare Franceschini (il Volterrano).
 A canvas by Bravo of the Aurora, a theme also depicted earlier by Guido Reni, is at the Palazzo Montecitorio.

 In 1659, Cecco was recommended by the Cardinal Leopoldo de' Medici for a position as a court painter to Anna, wife of the archduke Ferdinand Karl of the Tyrol.
 He accepted and spent the last two years of his life in Innsbruck, where he died in December 1661.

 One of his patrons was Filippo Baldinucci, but Bravo was not included in his biographies of Florentine artists.